 This push aligns with broader public sector trends.
 Governments are not just stewards of public funds, they are also stewards of financial data.

-What a Digital ACFR Should Deliver
+What Digital ACFR Benefits Should Deliver

-• Improve accessibility with responsive, WCAG-compliant design across devices.
+Improved accessibility with responsive, WCAG-compliant design across devices.

-• Accelerate review and analysis with linked sections, navigation tools, and search functionality.
+Accelerated review and analysis with linked sections, navigation tools, and search functionality.

-• Clarify complexity through charts, interactive tables, and embedded context.
+Clarified complexity through charts, interactive tables, and embedded context.

 Artificial intelligence is also opening new possibilities.
 AI-powered capabilities can assist with natural language search, flag anomalies in financial data, generate plain-language summaries, or guide users to key insights based on their roles.
 This makes the ACFR not just more accessible, but more actionable.